 To ensure the accuracy of our records and to help us stay in contact, students should immediately notify the Registrar's Office in writing of any changes to name, address, phone numbers, or e-mail address.
-To this end, we encourage use of the Student Data Change Form included in this handbook.
-Alternatively, you may access and perform information changes by using the updating services offered on My.Pacifica.edu.
+We encourage you to use the Student Data Change Form available on Pacifica's website.
+You may also access and perform information changes by using the updating services offered on My.Pacifica.edu.
 Name changes must be accompanied by supporting legal documentation such as a copy of a driver's license, social security card, marriage license, or divorce decree showing the new name.